History

 Before 1943

-1818: Oct.
-18th, land Everton is on is sold by the Mississauga Indians to the government.
+1818: Treaty #19 between the Crown and the Credit River Mississaugas is signed on Oct 28th, 1818.
+More info on Treaty 19 can be found here.
 This land was portioned out to settlers for free to attract them to Upper Canada, as long as they fulfilled several requirements.

 1837: December 9th, Samuel Lount, Leader of the rebellions in Upper Canada with William Lyon Mackenzie, fleeing capture, hides in the cellar of David Oliphant, who lived in Everton.
 Today there is a street named after the Oliphant family.
 Samuel Lount is later captured and hanged.